porsche-design-system/porsche-design-system/docs/dependencies.md

 | React   | 18.2.0   | 18.2.0                 |
 | Next.js | 14.0.4   | 13.4.19 (React 18.2.0) |

-## Components

-### Affected dependencies:

-- `imask` uses static class properties since v7.2.0 which can't be handled by our outdated vue 2 setup without additional babel plugins, this is imported via text-field-wrapper.examples.md

 ## Vue

 All Vue related dependencies can't be updated at the moment because `vue-property-decorator` and `vue-class-component`